andreatchori/Fendee/README.md

-# Oxyy
+# Fendee

-Oxyy is a authentication KIT designed with Angular.
+Fendee is a authentication KIT designed with Angular.
 App design is based on Login/Register.
 The UI has been design by [Harnish Design](https://www.behance.net/gallery/105703027/Login-%28sign-in%29-and-Register-%28sign-up%29-Form-Page)

 ## Development server